 Pro tip: Become okay with silence.
 Most of us are incredibly uncomfortable with silence and will go to great lengths just to keep the conversation going.
 However, pausing after saying something or acknowledging something the prospect had said gives them the space to share more.
 This, in turn, provides you with valuable input and information that you can then use to guide the conversation forward.

 You’ve done everything… You researched, you set up the meeting, you chatted, you shared some of the work you’ve been doing.
 The moment has arrived.
-And you panic; you have no idea how to actually ask.
+And you panic; you have no idea how to actually ask for donations.
 At this point, it’s very tempting to keep it vague.
 Vague is more comfortable.

 You might ask: “I was wondering if you would support our work,” or “We’d love your help with this new project.”
 However, “help” and “support” are not specific enough and mean different things to different people.